 Like Amy, my sofa is not a luxury.
 It’s a must.
 These days, I need it more than ever.
 My couch allows me to rest to get more energy for all the dazzling projects coming my way.
+I adore my leather couch, which is why I was so upset when I found pet scratches across it!
+Fortunately, a conditioner can help reduce pet scratches on leather!
 But mostly, I need it to get me if I fall.
 Because with those over-the-top projects, I’m taking risks.
 I’m showing up, daring greatly (Brené would be proud of me).

 Inevitably, as I get out of the cozyness of my living room – and of my PJs – the probabilities of me not succeeding are higher.
 I’m no longer reading and watching the pillow fight from the side, I’m jumping in the King-size bed of life, with strong odds of me losing a few feathers in the midst of it all.

 That’s why I’m done with people getting all fluffy about their title or position.
 Needing to justify to others when they introduce me that I am not the typical civil servant.

 I’m telling you, I am.
 I love my steady paycheck, I feel blessed for my sweet 35-hour work week schedule, and I cannot wait for all the days of I get for the holidays.
 When I’m sick, I can take the day of to go see a doctor’s.
 When I’m on vacation, I’m fully on vacation – unplugged, wearing my bikini all day, eating my parents’ food by their beach house.